Learning Design Coaches

-The 2017-2018 inaugural cohort is made up of thirteen Learning Design Coaches each of whom has demonstrated a commitment to excellent teaching and learning in the classroom, the school, and the professional learning community.
-LDCs provide professional learning experiences in GOA’s Core Competencies and Catalyst Strategies, and work with educators from around the world to teach and learn with purpose.
+The cohort is made up of seventeen Learning Design Coaches, each of whom has demonstrated a commitment to excellent teaching and learning in the classroom, the school, and the professional learning community.
+LDCs work in both our professional learning and student program, supporting educators to design learning experiences based on GOA’s Core Competencies and Catalyst Strategies, supporting them in teaching and learning with purpose.

 Why did GOA create the Learning Design Coaches Cohort?

 Over the years, GOA has been fortunate to work with an inspiring group of educators.
 Learning Design Coaches (LDCs) will collaborate with GOA staff and one another to create new solutions, ideas, and designs to support faculty in meeting modern learning challenges.